 - Commander Kitty starts off with CK apparently having become the galaxy's greatest hero and the emperor of the entire cat system.
 No surprise that it's all just a crazy daydream.

 - Dan and Mab's Furry Adventures manages to make this actually downright chilling.
 The character dreaming is explicitly unable to dream.

 - Educomix: The entire Garden of Edam storyline was dreamed by Jessica.
 Also, in this strip, Dave and Jessica's first kiss was actually dreamed by Jessica.

-- Grace of El Goonish Shive, goes through her first day of highschool then wakes up disappointed that it was a dream but still hopeful the experience would be close.
+- Grace of El Goonish Shive, goes through her first day of highschool, then wakes up.
+She's disappointed that it was just a dream, but still hopeful the experience would be close.